How to Plan Your Retirement Income

 Remember, Expenses Can Change

 Next, estimate how your costs may change immediately once you retire.
 For example, if you’re no longer commuting to work, you may spend less on gas.
-But now that you have more free time, you might spend more on discretionary items like travel.
-It can be helpful to look at expenses again a few months after you’ve retired to see how your estimates matched and whether any adjustments are necessary.
+But, now that you have more free time, you might spend more on discretionary categories like travel.
+A few months after you’ve retired, look at your expenses again to see how accurate your estimates were and determine if any adjustments are necessary.

-In an ideal world, you should have sufficient income in retirement to cover your expenses with some room to spare.
-That way, it could be easier to treat yourself to some of retirement’s non-essential rewards—fine wines, a boat, exotic vacations, a classic automobile or whatever else you’re interested in—while continuing to see your funds grow.
+Ideally, you should have some room to spare after covering all of your expenses.
+That way, it could be easier to treat yourself while continuing to see your funds grow.
 However, it’s wise to continue checking your expenses relative to your investment plan so you can remain on track to achieve your long-term goals.

 icons/60/chart

-Not anticipating out inflation can erode spending power is one of the most common mistakes investors make.
-As prices increase, retirement income must also increase if you want to maintain or grow your nest egg over time.
-Inflation affects all forms of savings, especially investments that provide fixed income streams.
+Ignoring inflation’s potential to erode spending power is one of the most common mistakes investors make.
+As prices increase, retirement income must also increase to maintain or grow your purchasing power over time.
+Inflation affects all forms of savings, especially investments providing static income streams.

-It’s basic biology that our bodies are more prone to injury and illness as we age.
-So it is reasonable for retirees to assume they will face emergency or unplanned medical costs more often in their futures.
-Historically, medical costs have experienced higher inflation than other categories, so it’s important to plan ahead.
-Additionally, many underestimate the burdening costs of long term care, which can quickly drain retirement savings if people aren’t prepared.
+Historically, medical costs have risen faster than other categories, so it’s important to plan ahead.
+Additionally, many underestimate the burdening costs of long-term care, which can quickly drain retirement savings if you aren’t prepared.

 You should conduct a review of your expenses at least once a year—or if a material change in circumstance like a health problem requires you to.